-To simplify the development of IMCs and IMVs, IF-IMC always groups IMC-IMV messages into batches.
-IMCs always send the first batch of messages.
-IMVs can then respond with a batch of messages, IMCs can respond to those, etc. If the underlying protocol is not half duplex, the TNCC and TNCS still must send IMC-IMV messages in batches and take turns in delivering those messages.
+To simplify the development of IMCs and IMVs, IF-IMC and IF-IMV always group IMC-IMV messages into batches.
+With previous versions of IF-IMC and IF-IMV, IMCs always send the first batch of messages.
+Starting with this version, either IMCs or IMVs can send the first batch of messages.
+The receiver can then respond with another batch of messages and the communication can thus continue.
+Regardless of whether the underlying protocol is half duplex, the TNCC and TNCS still must send IMC-IMV messages in batches and take turns in delivering those messages.

-An IMV can only send a message in two circumstances: in response to a message received by the IMV in a batch (when TNC_IMV_ReceiveMessage is called), and at the end of a batch (when TNC_IMV_BatchEnding is called).
-In either of these circumstances, the IMV MAY send one or more messages by calling TNC_TNCS_SendMessage once for each message to be sent and then returning from TNC_IMV_ReceiveMessage or TNC_IMV_BatchEnding.
-Note that if the IMV does not call TNC TNCS SendMessage before returning from

-TNC_IMV_ReceiveMessage, or TNC_IMV_BatchEnding, this indicates that it does not want to send any messages at this time.
-IMCs use a similar mechanism except that they can send messages in three circumstances: during the initial batch, in response to a message received by the IMC in a later batch, and at the end of a batch.
+An IMV can only send a message in three circumstances: during the initial batch (when TNC IMV BeginHandshake is called), in response to a message received by the IMV in a batch TNC IMV ReceiveMessageSOH, TNC IMV ReceiveMessage, TNC IMV ReceiveMessageLong is called), and at the end of a batch (when TNC IMV BatchEnding is called).
+In any of these circumstances, the IMV MAY send one or more messages by calling TNC TNCS SendMessage, TNC TNCS SendMessageSOH, or TNC TNCS SendMessageLong once for each message to be sent and then returning from TNC IMV BeginHandshake, TNC IMV ReceiveMessage, TNC IMV ReceiveMessageSOH, ${\tt TNC\ IMV\ Receive Message Long,\ or\ TNC\IMV\Batch Ending.\ Note\ that\ if\ the\ IMV\ does\ not}$ TNC TNCS SendMessage, TNC TNCS SendMessageSOH, before returning from TNC IMV BeginHandshake, TNC TNCS SendMessageLong TNC IMV ReceiveMessageSOH, TNC IMV ReceiveMessage, TNC IMV ReceiveMessageLong or TNC IMV BatchEnding, this indicates that it does not want to send any messages at this time.
+IMCs use a similar mechanism.